TeamStation AI / /nearshore-development-teams

 | Buyer intent |

-The route answers nearshore development teams, dedicated developers, offshore development team alternative with a clear operating model instead of a generic vendor claim. |
+The route answers nearshore development teams, nearshore dedicated development teams, dedicated developers, offshore development team alternative with a clear operating model instead of a generic vendor claim. |

 | Proof object |

-Team topology pages, Axiom Cortex validation, country and role routes, and pricing controls show how each team is assembled and governed. |
+Team topology pages, Axiom Cortex validation, country and role routes, pricing controls, and quote packet logic show how each team is assembled and governed. |

 | Operating control |

-TeamStation AI builds governed engineering teams as topology-aware delivery units inside the Distributed Engineering OS. |
+TeamStation AI builds nearshore dedicated development teams as topology-aware delivery units inside the Distributed Engineering OS, not as unmanaged headcount. |

 | Decision path |